ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

 * vRealize Operations, vRealize Log Insight, and vRealize Network Insight to provide operations and management capabilities specific to the VMware products that are used, for example NSX, vSAN, and vSphere
 * IBM Software Defined Environment Automation Tool Health Check for validating deployments against best practices and security policies
 * Optional Disaster Recovery (DR) to an out of Region {{site.data.keyword.cloud_notm}} site
-* Fortigate Security Appliance or similar to secure any internet access and to facilitate active-active network integration with the on-premises network
+* FortiGate Security Appliance or similar to secure any internet access and to facilitate active-active network integration with the on-premises network

 ### vSphere + vSAN stretched cluster architecture specifications
 {: #mcv_overview-stretched-cluster-specs}